Risk Management Policy

 The Sorority will take responsible and good faith measures to assure that our members abide by law and policy and that our actions reflect in a positive way on ourselves and on Alpha Omega Epsilon.
 As stated earlier, none of these actions can provide an adequate substitute for personal responsibility for risk on the part of those who opt to consume or to provide alcoholic beverages.

-- No alcoholic beverages may be purchased through or with chapter or colony funds nor may the purchase of alcoholic beverages for members or guests be undertaken by anyone in the name of or on behalf of Alpha Omega Epsilon.
+- No alcoholic beverages may be purchased through or with chapter or prospective chapter funds nor may the purchase of alcoholic beverages for members or guests be undertaken by anyone in the name of or on behalf of Alpha Omega Epsilon.

 - The purchase or use of a bulk quantity or common source of alcoholic beverage, for example kegs or cases, is prohibited.